+Doctor of Osteopathic Medicine (D.O.)

 Doctor of Dental Medicine (D.M.D.)

+Doctor of Pharmacy (Pharm.D.)

 Doctor of Healthcare Administration (D.H.A.)
-Doctor of Osteopathic Medicine (D.O.)
-Doctor of Pharmacy (Pharm.D.)

 Doctor of Philosophy in Anatomy Education (Ph.D.)

 Doctor of Philosophy in Medical Education (Ph.D.)

 Doctor of Philosophy in Microbiology Education (Ph.D.)

 Doctor of Philosophy in Pharmacy Education (Ph.D.)

 Masters in Health Services Administration (M.H.S.A.)

 Masters in Public Health (M.P.H.)

 Master of Medical Science (M.M.S.)

 Master of Science in Biomedical Ethics (M.S.B.E.)

-Master of Science in Biomedical Science (M.S. in Biomedical Science) Master of Science in Medical Cannabinoid Therapeutics (M.S..MCT) Master of Science in Medical Education (M.S.
+Master of Science in Biomedical Science (M.S. in Biomedical Science)

+Master of Science in Medical Cannabinoid Therapeutics (M.S..MCT)

+Master of Science in Medical Education (M.S.
 Med.
 Ed.)

-1.7.2 Notification of Professional Licensure
+Master of Science in Nursing - Clinical Nurse Leader (M.S.N. - C.N.L.)

+Post Baccalaureate Certificate - Pharmacy Enrichment

+Post Associate Certificate - Pre-Pharm.D.
+Enrichment

+Post Associate Certificate - R.N. to Pharm.D.
+Bridge

+1.8.
+NOTIFICATION OF PROFESSIONAL LICENSURE

-Please note that the D.O. degree earned by graduates of the Lake Erie College of Osteopathic Medicine (LECOM) meets the medical school education requirement for licensure of osteopathic physicians in all states in the United States.
-LECOM is accredited by a recognized regional accreditor, the Middle States Commission on Higher Education, and the Doctor of Osteopathic Medicine program is specifically accredited by the Commission on Osteopathic College Accreditation.
-Attainment of the D.O. degree is one component of the state licensure process.
+LECOM professional programs, Osteopathic Medicine, Pharmacy, Dentistry, and Podiatric Medicine all meet the school education requirements for licensure in all states in the United States.
+Attainment of the D.O., Pharm.D., D.M.D., and D.P.M. degree is one component of the state licensure process.

 LECOM medical students are eligible to sit for the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) Level 1, Level 2-CE, and Level 2-PE (suspended indefinitely); and LECOM graduates are eligible to sit for the COMLEX Level 3 examination.
 All components of COMLEX must be successfully passed to obtain licensure in the United States.
-Individual states may have additional requirements, including requirements for successful completion of graduate medical education (i.e. residency training).
+Individual states may have additional requirements, including requirements for successful completion of graduate medical education (i.e., residency training).
 Specific requirements for obtaining licensure as an osteopathic physician in the state where a license will be sought should be obtained from that state's licensing board.